Manishtushu: Manishtushu Obelisk

 "Field of E-kum and Zimanak; the field's border to the north is the field of An-za-ma-tim; the field's border to the west is the Abgal canal; the field's border to the south is the field of M.; the field's border to the east is the field of Mi-zu-a-NI-im."

+The Cuneiform Digital Library Initiative artifact number is P213189.

 A number of locations and personal names are mentioned on the long text of the obelisk.
 The fields being procured are noted as being around four cities, Dur-Sin, Girtab, Marda, and Kish, with only the location of Dur-Sin unknown in modern times.
 All lie in the general area of Babylon, Nippur, and Kish near the ancient course of the Euphrates river.
 One of the personal names mentioned on the obelisk is "(Son of) Ilshu-rabi, Governor of Pashime".
 It has been suggested that this refers to Ilshu-rabi, a vassal of Manishtushu and governor of Pashime.
 This is based on the discovery of a stele at Tell Abu Sheeja reading "For the God Shuda, Ilsu-rabi of Pashime, the soldier, brought in this statue.
 May the one who erases the name (on this inscription) not find an heir; may he not acquire a name (for himself)".